 Saying sorry.
 Demi Lovato has issued an apology following a feud with the Los Angeles-based frozen yogurt shop The Bigg Chill.
-During an eight-minute Instagram video, the songstress admitted that the message she attempted to share got “misconstrued” when her “emotions” got involved.
+During an eight-minute Instagram video, the singer admitted that the message they attempted to share got “misconstrued” when their “emotions” got involved.

 “I’m genuinely sorry that people took it the wrong way.
-I just get really passionate,” the actress explained.
+I just get really passionate,” the former Disney star explained.
 “It’s never coming out of a place of hate.
 It’s always coming out of a place of love and trying to lift people up.
 I understand that didn’t lift the froyo place up, but I’m upset, and that’s all that that was.”

-The controversy started after Demi — who has been open about her struggles with eating disorders — took to Instagram Stories on April 18 and asked the shop to “do better” after she claimed customers have to “walk past tons of sugar free cookies/other diet foods before you get to the counter.”
+The controversy started after Demi — who has been open about their struggles with eating disorders — took to Instagram Stories in April 2021 and asked the shop to “do better” after they claimed customers have to “walk past tons of sugar free cookies/other diet foods before you get to the counter.”

-The Sonny With a Chance star clarified that her “intentions were not to come in and bully a small business.”
-She said that she was “triggered” after walking into the store and “wanted to talk about that.”
+The Sonny With a Chance star clarified that their “intentions were not to come in and bully a small business.”
+They said that they were “triggered” after walking into the store and “wanted to talk about that.”

 Upon hearing their apology, the Bigg Chill responded in a statement to Fox News.
-“We were definitely confused because it had come out of left field,” the owners told the publication on April 19.
+“We were definitely confused because it had come out of left field,” the owners told the publication in April 2021.
 “Of course there’s no ill will.
 We’ve been here almost 40 years and we hope to remain a staple here for many more decades to come.”

 The company also said that they have been contacted by Demi’s team following the incident.
 Scroll through our gallery for a timeline of the former Disney Channel star’s social media controversy.